 Workshops develop teens' self-esteem, self-confidence, essential communications skills and habits for a lifetime.
 Past workshops include "Getting Hired 101", and "Money 101: Making Smart Financial Choices".

-Q&A panel series for 10th - college aged students to gain an understanding of how their skills & passions should inform and drive their career choices.
+Q&A panel series for high school and college aged students to gain an understanding of how their skills & passions should inform and drive their career choices.

 These intergenerational programs connects teens to local senior citizens to share ideas, interests, and experiences.
 It demonstrates the capacity of people of all ages to learn from one another.

 Our Connect with Tech Leadership Club empowers teens by facilitating opportunity for them to interact with and teach adults and children of all ages.